khattari540750/go-osc-voicevox/README.md

 ```

 ## Queue System
-The application uses a queue system to handle multiple OSC messages:
+The application supports two modes for handling multiple OSC messages:

+### Queue Mode (queue size 1-10)
 - OSC messages are queued and processed sequentially
-- Queue size is configurable (1-10, default 2)
+- Queue size is configurable (1-10)
 - When the queue is full, new OSC messages are ignored with a log message
 - Each speech synthesis completes before the next queued message is processed

+### No Queue Mode (queue size 0, default)
+- OSC messages are processed immediately if not currently speaking
+- While speaking, new OSC messages are ignored with a log message
+- No queuing - only one speech at a time

 ## About speakerID
 The VOICEVOX ENGINE speaker ID depends on the engine version and dictionary.
 You can check available IDs via the `/speakers` endpoint.